Palindrome Program in C with Functions and Pointers

 Algorithm for Palindrome Checking Using Functions and Pointers

-4. Repeat: Repeat the comparison and pointer movement until the pointers meet in the middle.
+- Comparison and pointer movement are repeated until the pointers meet at the center.

 #include <stdio.h>